 R1 Lite Yulex Front-Zip Long-Sleeve Spring Suit - Women's by Patagonia

-Good vibes will be at an all-time high when you're catching waves in the flexible, comfortable, and eco-conscious Patagonia Women's R1 Lite Yulex Front-Zip Long-Sleeve Spring Suit.
-It offers protection and freedom of movement for shredding in warmer seas, and it's built with innovative materials that make it far more sustainable than traditional neoprene wetsuits.
+The Patagonia Women's R1 Lite Yulex Front-Zip Long-Sleeve Spring Suit is back, now lighter, stretchier, and even more comfortable than before.
+Patagonia reformulated its eco-friendly Yulex material to deliver on such promises, giving you all the freedom you need to boogie the day away on your board.
+The R1 Lite Yulex offers protection and freedom of movement for shredding in warmer seas, and it's built with innovative materials that make it far more sustainable than traditional neoprene wetsuits.
 While standard neoprene is made with an energy-intensive, petroleum-based process, Patagonia's Yulex rubber is sourced from plantations in the Guatemalan highlands that have been certified by the Forest Stewardship Council and the Rainforest Alliance.
-Certification from these two organization ensures that the production and harvesting of the rubber doesn't contribute to deforestation and doesn't infringe on the ecological integrity of the forest.
-In addition to environmental concerns, certification also ensures that the production process enhances the long-term social and economic well-being of workers and the surrounding communities.
+What this means is that it was harvested in a way that "isn't contributing to deforestation, and that it's managed in a way that maintains the ecological functions and integrity of the forest", and "enhances the long-term social and economic well-being of forest workers and communities".
 Of course, none of this means anything if the quality isn't up to par, which is why it has also been developed and tested to meet Patagonia's rigorous standards for performance, durability, and warmth.

 Options, sizes, colors available on Backcountry